danest/metorik-helper/readme.txt

 What's your average customer LTV (lifetime value)?
 What's your average numbers of items per order?
 How many of product A or variation B did you sell last month?
 If these are questions you've always wanted answers for, Metorik will be a lifesaver.

-= Filter everything by anything =
+= Segment everything by anything =

-Metorik offers a robust & powerful filter system.
+Metorik offers a robust & powerful [segmenting system](https://help.metorik.com/article/54-all-about-segmenting).
 It allows you segment your data by anything and everything (seriously), export that segmented data to a CSV (automatically, if that's your thing).
 You can even save the filters you used for next time, or share them with your team.

 Want all customers who have an LTV over $100 and own a certain product? **Easy.**